-Think you’ll score one of those 12,500 free Cathay Pacific tickets?
-Here’s a 7D6N Hong Kong itinerary ranging from must-see sights to mouth-watering eats to help you plan your next trip to the Fragrant Harbour!
+If you’ve scored one of those 12,500 free Cathay Pacific tickets, here’s a 7D6N Hong Kong itinerary ranging from must-see sights to mouth-watering eats to help you plan your next trip to the Fragrant Harbour!

 Hong Kong — a city that never sleeps.
 It’s vibrant, it’s full of surprises and it’s calling your name!
 You might have heard that Cathay Pacific recently gave away 12,500 free tickets to Hong Kong (and that they were all gone within 40 minutes!).
 Yup, you heard right — 40 minutes!!!
 The only catch is that you’ll have to make the most of your time there as the tickets are only valid for a two to seven-day trip.
 But fear not, because we’re here to help you craft an unforgettable itinerary for your Hong Kong adventure.

 We’ll show you the hidden gems of this city, the best local eats, and the most exciting experiences to have during your short stay.
 Get ready to hop on a rollercoaster of flavours, sights, and sounds, as we take you on a journey through the unique and diverse culture of Hong Kong!